- Who We Are

 - Support Us

-In our movement, terminology is important to correctly indicate what we advocate for versus other terms which are often used.
+In our movement, terminology and imagery are important to correctly indicate what we advocate for versus other terms which are often used.

-Death with Dignity/Physician-Assisted Death: Under the Oregon and Washington Death with Dignity Acts, terminally ill patients who are mentally competent to make their own medical care decisions may request a prescription of medication to hasten their deaths.
-These patients must also be able to self-administer and ingest the medication.
+- Death with Dignity/Physician-Assisted Death/Assisted Dying: Under the Oregon, Washington, and Vermont Death with Dignity laws, terminally ill patients who are mentally competent to make their own medical care decisions may request a prescription of medication to hasten their deaths.
+These patients must also be able to self-administer the medication.

+Euthanasia: We don't advocate for laws which allow euthanasia; in fact, euthanasia is specifically outlawed within the text of Death with Dignity Acts.
 Euthanasia often refers to the act of painlessly but deliberately causing the death of another who is suffering from an incurable, painful disease or condition.
 It's commonly thought of as lethal injection.
+An injection is never involved under these laws.

 Please also refer to the following pages for more information about terminology and Frequently Asked Questions in the Death with Dignity movement.